 - Transfer Credits Students can have courses taken at the middle school level count toward graduation.
-Algebra One, Online Experience, Language Acquisition (Foreign Language) and the MSU programs LEAF and ISHALL credits can be counted toward high school graduation.
+Algebra One, Online Experience, Language Acquisition (Foreign Language) credits can be counted toward high school graduation.
 Students who enhance their education with additional programs outside of the district can have credits count as electives.
-The credit will show as a "CR" on the transcript as the grade, and how much credit was accepted (0.5 or 1.0), does not count in ranking, GPA or honor roll. - Online Credit Shows as a "CR" on the transcript as the grade, and how much credit was accepted (0.5 or 1.0), does not count in ranking, GPA or honor roll. - ISHALL/LEAF/ONLINE Students will receive "CR" for the grade on the transcript but the grade will be excluded from ranking, GPA and honor roll.
-Credits will be awarded in 0.5credit per semester only if it is to meet the Michigan Merit Curriculum requirement for that department. - External Course Credits Courses taken outside of the OHS course offerings.
+The credit will show as a "CR" on the transcript as the grade, and how much credit was accepted (0.5 or 1.0), does not count in ranking, GPA or honor roll. - Online Credit Shows as a "CR" on the transcript as the grade, and how much credit was accepted (0.5 or 1.0), does not count in ranking, GPA or honor roll. - External Course Credits Courses taken outside of the OHS course offerings.
 Students can have them entered on the transcript, but there will be no credit, no grade and excluded from ranking, GPA, and honor roll.